Discriminatory Expressions to Produce Interpretable Models in Short Documents: Related Work

-Most of the techniques we have reviewed regarding feature selection were focused in reducing dimensionality and improving classification performance.
+We cannot consider these approaches since they behave as black-box models and cannot be interpreted.
+In fact, most of the techniques we have reviewed regarding feature selection were focused in reducing dimensionality and improving classification performance.
 However, little attention has been paid to \emph{how interpretable} are the selected features.
-It is possible to obtain a set of features that are easier to understand by humans without significantly affecting classification performance~\citep{rudin_please_2018}.

-In fact, for some text classification problems, there are features that should not be selected at all, at least in \textit{microblogging} context.
+It is possible to obtain a set of features that are easier to understand by humans without significantly affecting classification performance~\cite{rudin_please_2018}.
+In order to ensure model integrity, they should be transparent~\cite{fatml_principles_nodate}.
+Furthermore, for some text classification problems, there are features that should not be selected at all, at least in \textit{microblogging} context.
 For examples, those related to typing errors or contractions, when these are due to the limit of characters.
-In order to ensure model integrity, they should be transparent~\citep{fatml_principles_nodate}.

-There is no general consensus on how to measure interpretability. \citet{doshi-velez_towards_2017} defined it as ``\textit{the ability to explain or to present in understandable terms to a human}''.
+There is no general consensus on how to measure interpretability.
+This concept, along with similar ones like \textit{comprehensibility}, \textit{understandability} and so on, are usually synonyms~\cite{alonso_looking_2009}.
+However, there is kind of a distinction between those related to the ability to read the model (\textit{interpretability}) and those related to the human capacity to understand it (\textit{comprehensibility})~\cite{mencar_interpretability_2008}. \cite{doshi-velez_towards_2017} defined \textit{interpretability} as ``\textit{the ability to explain or to present in understandable terms to a human}''.
 They elaborated a taxonomy on how to evaluate interpretability: \begin{enumerate} \item Application level, consisting in an expert evaluation of the model itself. \item Human metrics, where any human can perform such evaluation without the need of being a domain expert.
 It is normally performed by comparison with other models/explanations. \item Proxy tasks, when we make the assumption that the user understands the model and we only compare parameters within it (e.g. depth of a decision tree). \end{enumerate}

 It is particularly interesting to perform evaluations at application level.
 Nevertheless, this is a very expensive task that most studies do not contemplate unless it is strictly necessary.